mathieucarbou/YaSolR/docs/manual.md

 The advantage is a simple setup, the drawbacks are:

 - the dimmer will heat up.
-- the power output of he dimmer counts as routed power so the routed power and energy will also contain the bypass power.
+- the power output of the dimmer counts as routed power so the routed power and energy will also contain the bypass power.

 In the `Hardware` section, `Bypass Relay` both specify if a relay is installed for the output, on top of the dimmer of course, and if it should be used when bypass is activated.
 If no relay is installed, the dimmer will be used and will be set to 100%.